(Updated: March 21, 2022)

 The next factors would be your budget and level of interest.
 If you can easily spare the expense and it has always been your dream to take a gondola ride, then it is a very worthwhile experience.
 If you are on a budget, you may want to skip the ride and stroll along the side of the canal for free.

-Thanks to The Venetian Resort, gondola rides can be found outside of Italy.
+Thanks to The Venetian Resort, gondola boat rides can be found outside of Italy.

-If you’ve always dreamed of taking a romantic trip through the canals of Venice, you can get pretty close to it by visiting The Venetian in Las Vegas.
+If you’ve always dreamed of taking a romantic gondola ride through the canals of Venice, you can get pretty close to it by visiting The Venetian in Las Vegas.

 If you’re on a tighter budget for this trip, you can still enjoy the experience of the singing gondoliers, and the stunning attention to detail of the resort as you walk along the canal under its painted blue skies.